walwalwalides/WinDownly/README.md

 # WinDownly
-WinDownly is a Software that deliver a easy method to wirelessly transfer files between your Android device and your desktop.
+WinDownly is a Software that deliver a easy method to wirelessly transfer files between your Android device and your Desktop.

 ![Platforms](https://img.shields.io/badge/Supported%20platforms-Win32%20and%20Win64-red.svg)